 Ideas are exciting.
 They create goosebumps.
-Ideas are contagious, when you have a great idea, you want to tell people about it.
+They’re contagious.
+When you have a great idea, you want to tell people about it.

-How do you define the problem
+How do you define the problem?

 Diagnose your real problem with “Why”?

 It’s much easier to solve a problem when you’re clear about what it is.
 Time spent diagnosing the problem helps you find better solutions.